 Tarragon has a long culinary history.
 The sweet, licorice and anise-like aroma of tarragon wafted into Europe with the Mongolian invasion, from where it proceeded to spread across the world.
 Although there is little difference in their benefits, it is best to use French tarragon when cooking.

 Tarragon was brought into France in the 14th century where it quickly became regionally cultivated.
-It was grown and its quality improved over its Asian counterpart, until it began to be used for far more than just a flavoring for vinegar.
-Tarragon was grown then and continues to be grown today as salad greens, a garnish and seasoning for vegetables and a digestive tonic (Charles, D.J., 2013).
+It was grown and its quality improved over its Asian counterpart until it began to be used for far more than just a flavouring for vinegar. tarragon was grown then and continues to be grown today as salad greens, a garnish and seasoning for vegetables and a digestive tonic (Charles, D.J., 2013).

 Arabic: Tarragon was used as an aid for insomnia as well as to enhance the taste of unpleasant medicines.
 Furthermore, it was used as an anesthetic for throbbing teeth, skin sores as well as cuts (Obolskiy, D., et al., 2011).
 Arabic herbalists also used tarragon as a breath freshener (Charles, D.J., 2013).